mattischrome/console-blog/content/posts/understated-classics-20/index.md

 ---
 category: Understated Classics,
-pubDate: '2012-09-19T00:00:00Z'
-tags:
-- Music
-- Understated Classics
-- Nelly Furtado
-- Twelve
-- Pop
+date: '2012-09-19'
+slug: understated-classics-20
+tableOfContents: true
+tags: ["Music", "Understated Classics", "Nelly Furtado", "Twelve", "Pop"]
 title: 'Understated Classics #20: Folklore by Nelly Furtado'
-slug: understated-classics-20
 ---
 It’s rather spooky but shortly after deciding to write about Nelly Furtado’s “Folklore” as the next [understated classic](understated-classics), I found out that she has a new album out this week.
 As a result, I have been listening to a lot of her music while writing this post, and I’ve been enjoying it too.